canonical/jaas-documentation/howto/manage-models.md

 Revoking access from "alice@canonical.com" will result in the relation encountering an error.

-It may not be possible to know all users that have have consumed offers when you wish to migrate a model, especially if the `everyone@external` user was granted consume acccess but, using [juju show-offer](https://documentation.ubuntu.com/juju/3.6/howto/manage-offers/#view-an-offers-details) will help you to see all users that currently have access to an offer.
+It may not be possible to know all users that have have consumed offers when you wish to migrate a model, especially if the `everyone@external` user was granted consume access but, using [juju show-offer](https://documentation.ubuntu.com/juju/3.6/howto/manage-offers/#view-an-offers-details) will help you to see all users that currently have access to an offer.